christophzengerle/AiGen_CAD/DeepCAD/README.md

 # DeepCAD

-We propose a Encoder - Decoder Architecture to reconstruct a CAD - Command Sequence from a 3D-Pointcloud.
+As second part of our AiGen - CAD Architecture we propose a Encoder - Decoder Architecture to reconstruct a CAD - Command Sequence from a 3D-Pointcloud.

 <p align="center">
   <img src='./.assets/Architecture/architecture_pc2cad.jpg' width=600>